From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Methods and Results

-Si-heterojunction structures were created by placing the DFT-optimized a-Si on top of c-Si slabs (of the same dimensions and number of atoms as the a-Si structures).
+We created the Si-heterojunction structures by placing the DFT-optimized a-Si on top of c-Si slabs (of the same dimensions and number of atoms as the a-Si structures).
 See Fig.~\ref{heterojunction}.
-Note that maintaining periodic boundary conditions results in structures with two a-Si/c-Si interfaces.
-At both interfaces, the a-Si was placed $1.36\,$\AA ($a_0/4$) away from the edge of the c-Si slab.
+Note that requiring periodic boundary conditions for the a-Si/c-Si stacks forces two a-Si/c-Si interfaces into the structure, as shown.
+At both interfaces, the a-Si was placed $1.36\,\textrm{\AA}$ ($a_0/4$) away from the edge of the c-Si slab.
 This distance was chosen by calculating the total energy of a series of structures where this distance was systematically varied, and choosing the distance which yielded the lowest total energy.
-These calculations were performed primarily with one representative a-Si structure, but were coarsely checked against a few others as well.

-The difficulty in adopting this method of creating heterojunctions is that, while the bulk a-Si layer is favorably comparable to lab-grown a-Si, the resulting c-Si/a-Si interfaces are highly strained and less characteristic of PCVD grown heterojunctions.
-Alleviating this problem requires that we go one step further, and relax each interface via thermal annealing.
-To avoid altering the structure of the carefully optimized a-Si layers, we only annealed strips of width $a_0$ centered between the a-Si and c-Si layers at both interface locations.
-The annealing was performed at 450K for 25 ps, and was followed by cooling down to 270K for at a rate of $10^13 \,\mathrm{K/s}$.
+The resulting a-Si/c-Si interfaces are highly strained.
+For this reason, we relax each interface via thermal annealing.
+To avoid altering the structure of the carefully optimized a-Si layers, we only annealed a strip of width $a_0$ centered symmetrically at each a-Si/c-Si interface.
+The annealing was performed at 450K for 25 ps, and was followed by cooling down to 270K at a rate of $10^{13} \,\mathrm{K/s}$.
 Both steps were performed in the NVT ensemble with a timestep of 1 fs.
+In total, we created 50 a-Si/c-Si structures.